josepron/java-examples/mini-max-sum.md

 miniMaxSum has the following parameter(s):

--arr: an array of 5 integers
+- arr: an array of 5 integers

 **Print**